fmariv/pharaoh/README.md

 ##### Generate pyramid

-And simply generate the tile pyramid
+And simply generate the tile pyramid.
+By default, it is generated in the data directory.

 ```shell
 make generate-pyramid